-Dr. Parkin is the founder of Parkin Research and the inventor of the microwave thermal rocket.
+Dr. Kevin Parkin is the founder of Parkin Research and the inventor of the microwave thermal rocket.
 In 2005, he was awarded the Korolev Medal by the Russian Federation of Astronautics and Cosmonautics for his ground-breaking work in microwave thermal propulsion.

-Dr. Parkin is a member of the Institute of Physics and received his M.Phys. in Physics with Space Science and Technology from the University of Leicester in 1999, his M.S. in Aeronautics from Caltech in 2001, and his Ph.D. in Aeronautics from Caltech in 2006.
+Kevin is a member of the Institute of Physics and received his M.Phys. in Physics with Space Science and Technology from the University of Leicester in 1999, his M.S. in Aeronautics from Caltech in 2001, and his Ph.D. in Aeronautics from Caltech in 2006.